vitelabs/vite-wiki/docs/technology/Vite-As-Ar.md

 In the second stage, when the block producing node of the delegated consensus group of VoteContract receives the request transaction, it starts to construct a response block, and the virtual machine will perform a few operations like depth inspection, quota calculation, and balance increment, etc., then execute the code of the message listener in the response transaction.
 In the example, a checkValid message is sent to CheckContract, in this case, the virtual machine needs to initiate another request transaction to CheckContract after all the business logic in vote is complete.
 Let me explain in detail.

-1.First, the request transaction (to CheckContract) is generated in the response transaction of VoteContract.
+1. First, the request transaction (to CheckContract) is generated in the response transaction of VoteContract.
 To handle this situation, the Vite virtual machine keeps a list of request transactions in the response and will send them when the response transaction is complete.
 Here in the example, a checkValid message is sent from the listener method vote, the latter will continue to run regardless of whether CheckContract sends back a response or not.

-2.Second, VoteContract initiates a request transaction within the contract.
+2. Second, VoteContract initiates a request transaction within the contract.
 Please note this internal request transaction does not require quota.
 In addition, because it carries token transfer, the corresponding amount of token needs to be deducted from the balance.
 In the example, when more than one users vote, VoteContract will initiate multiple transfers to CheckContract and deduct the balance to reflect the changes.

-3.Third, regardless of when and in what order these request messages are received by CheckContract, the final amount received by CheckContract must be equal.
+3. Third, regardless of when and in what order these request messages are received by CheckContract, the final amount received by CheckContract must be equal.

 In the third stage, CheckContract will respond to the request sent by VoteContract in a response transaction.
 More precisely, in the checkValid message listener.
 The execution process is similar to the second stage, and an isValid message is sent to VoteContract in a new request.